gcs-framework/gcs-framework/README.md

 ---

-**Status:** Early draft / experimental
+**Status:** v0.1 pre-release — seeking feedback before v1.0

+GCSF is functional but the schema may evolve based on community input.
+Breaking changes are possible before v1.0.

-For questions or discussion, open an issue.
+For questions, feedback, or discussion, open an issue.